 - Standards of Student Conduct

-Students should visit the Student Handbook for a more comprehensive list of policies that apply to them
+Students should consult the Student Handbook for a more comprehensive list of policies that apply to them.